More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Related Work

-However, several issues and challenges are associated with streaming platforms.
-Exploitation of labor of Kuaishou streamers was reported in \cite{mom:1}: the app takes half of all the gifted money that a streamer receives, before transmitting the remainder to her.
-Thus these streaming apps simultaneously empower streamers with opportunities of money and social recognition, and dis-empower them with exploitation \cite{mom:2}.
+Several issues and challenges are associated with short videos and streaming.
+Exploitation of labor of Kuaishou streamers was reported in \cite{mom:1}: the app takes half of all the gifted money that a streamer receives, before transmitting the remainder to them.
+Thus these streaming apps simultaneously empower streamers with opportunities for money and social recognition, and disempower them with exploitation \cite{mom:2}.
 There has always been a compromise between self-disclosure and self-presentation when it comes to social media usage.
-While anonymity of the Internet encourages people to disclose their actual selves, other features of it, such as asynchronicity, multiple audiences, and published audience feedback, have discouraged disclosure \cite{present:1}.
-On the one hand, people expect that disclosing more online leads to positive outcomes, such as the growth of close relationships \cite{present:2}.
-On the other hand, social media users often tend to present an edited version of themselves that they believe will be best received by others \cite{present:3}.
+While the anonymity of the Internet encourages people to disclose their actual selves, other features of it, such as asynchronicity, multiple audiences, and published audience feedback, have discouraged disclosure \cite{present:1}.